The family Floer functor is faithful: Introduction

-Since the construction of the homotopy from the composition to the identity uses a moduli space of annuli, faithfulness can be seen as the analogue of the generation criterion \cite{A-generate}.
+Since the construction of the homotopy from the composition of the two maps we construct to the identity uses a moduli space of annuli, faithfulness can be seen as the analogue of the generation criterion \cite{A-generate}.
 Heuristically, the strategy for the proof is the following: let $X$ be a symplectic manifold equipped with a Lagrangian torus fibration over a base $\Q$ (we denote the fibre over $q \in \Q$ by $F_q$), and $L$ a Lagrangian in $X$.
 Consider moduli spaces of holomorphic discs with $3$ marked points, on which we impose Lagrangian boundary conditions given by $L$ and a fibre.
 We shall consider two flavours for this moduli space (see the leftmost diagram in Figure \ref{fig:heuristic}): in the first case, one marked point is distinguished as an input mapping to $L$, and the remaining two are outputs mapping to intersection points $x$ and $y$ of $L$ with a fibre, while in the second case, the intersections of $L$ with a fibre correspond to inputs, while the marked point on $L$ is an output.

 In the classical versions of Floer theory, one would consider the subcategory of the Fukaya category of $X$ whose objects are fibres, and the Yoneda module over this subcategory associated to $L$.
-Upon adding many more marked points, the first of these moduli spaces defines the map from the Floer cohomology $L$ to the endomorphism algebra of this Yoneda module, and the second moduli space defines a map which one could hope to show is a right inverse by gluing the two triangles to an annulus, and degenerating this annulus to two discs meeting at an interior point; one of the discs has Lagrangian boundary conditions on an \emph{arbitrary fibre} and the other has Lagrangian boundary conditions on $L$ and carries the two boundary marked points.
-Since the moduli space of discs with boundary on an arbitrary fibre gives us a copy of the ambient space $X$, the first type of disc imposes no constraint, so we are simply considering the moduli space of discs with boundary on $L$ (and two marked point).
+By allowing the addition of an arbitrary number of marked points, the first of these moduli spaces defines the map from the Floer cohomology $L$ to the endomorphism algebra of this Yoneda module, and the second moduli space defines a map which one could hope to show is a right inverse by gluing the two triangles to an annulus, and degenerating this annulus to two discs meeting at an interior point; one of the discs has Lagrangian boundary conditions on an \emph{arbitrary fibre} and the other has Lagrangian boundary conditions on $L$ and carries the two boundary marked points.
+Since the moduli space of discs with boundary on an arbitrary fibre gives us a copy of the ambient space $X$, the first type of disc imposes no constraint, so we are simply considering the moduli space of discs with boundary on $L$ (and two marked points).
 This moduli space represents the identity on Floer cohomology.

 Trying to implement this strategy in this setting runs into a convergence problem: since the fibres are disjoint, they are Floer theoretically orthogonal, so the Yoneda module defined by $L$ is a direct product of the corresponding modules for all fibres.
 The map back to Floer theory is not well-defined because it is the sum of infinitely many terms.
 The correct framework for this argument is in fact family Floer cohomology, and the main difficulty that arises is due to the need to make compatible families of perturbation in defining the Floer cohomology of $L$ with every fibre; in the classical case, one can choose such perturbations independently for all pairs of objects.